AMHERST AREA CHAMBER OF COMMERCE

 WEST OF THE RIVER CHAMBER OF COMMERCE

-• Feb.
-1: Wicked Wednesday, 5:30-7:30 p.m.
-Hosted by CHD – Cancer House of Hope, 1999 Westfield St., West Springfield.
-Wicked Wednesdays are monthly social events hosted by various businesses and restaurants, that bring members and non-members together to network in a laid-back atmosphere.
-For more information about this event, contact the chamber office at (413) 426-3880, or register at www.westoftheriverchamber.com.
+• May 4: Wicked Wednesday, 5:30-7:30 p.m., Park Square Realty 470 Westfield St., West Springfield.
+Wicked Wednesdays are monthly social events, hosted by various businesses and restaurants, that bring members and non-members together to network in a laid-back atmosphere.
+Cost: free for chamber members, $10 at the door for non-members.
+For more information, contact the chamber office at (413) 426-3880 or e-mail [email protected].